Human Resource Services

 Refer to the following BPPM sections for employee recruitment and procedures:

-The hiring department is responsible for all costs incurred by the background check process.
 The department submits an IRI to HRS at the time a position requiring a background check is posted.
 See 70.05.
 The IRI should include the position number for the position being posted.
 If more than one position needing a background check is being posted, all position numbers are included on the IRI.
 When the background check is complete, HRS reviews the IRI to ensure the department is charged the correct amount.

 When the hiring department uses the HRS background check process, HRS is responsible for the following: